AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 ![image](https://user-images.githubusercontent.com/46114095/134462609-a4a85ba2-e490-42d6-ab7a-d2b827d3539b.png)

 Word2Vec is one of the most powerful techniques in converting a text to a vector.
-This technique actually takes into consideration the semantic meaning of the words unlike the traditionally used techniques like Bag Of Words or TF-IDF.
+This technique actually takes into consideration the semantic meaning of the words unlike the earlier techniques like Bag Of Words or TF-IDF.
 It is almost the state of the art method.
 Intuitively Word2Vec looks at the neighborhood of the target word to predict the target word.
 One of the best advantages of the Word2Vec model is that it gives the dense vector as an output, unlike the previous techniques.

 <!-- ![image](https://user-images.githubusercontent.com/46114095/134462684-0006de25-573a-43fe-8efe-83267ce8d386.png) -->